Police Scotland launches investigation into SNP’s use of donations

 She added: “After assessment and consultation with the Crown Office and Procurator Fiscal Service, we will now carry out an investigation ...
 Anyone who has any information which may assist with this investigation is asked to contact police.”

 Police did not say exactly which donations the investigation relates to.
-In May, SNP MPs Douglas Chapman and Joanna Cherry resigned from the party’s executive committee – citing a lack of “transparency” at the very top of the party.
+In May, SNP MPs Douglas Chapman and Joanna Cherry resigned from the party’s executive committee, citing a lack of “transparency” at the very top of the party.

 Mr Chapman had been the SNP’s national treasurer and said he had not been given enough information to do his job “despite having a resounding mandate from members to introduce more transparency into the party’s finances”.